MSBA/MBA Dual Degree

 Provides students with an understanding of the nature of enterprise integration and enterprise software, business process reengineering, the implementation within organizations, and strategies for maximizing benefits from enterprise systems.
 To manage complex business processes in today's multi-national, wired and wireless world, firms need integrated software packages to manage their global business.
 Enterprise Resource Planning (ERP) systems are used to support a wide range of business functions for all companies across industries.
 With ERP systems, business managers are able to make decisions with accurate, consistent, and current data.
 Intensive lab projects on the SAP ERP System with real life business scenarios are utilized to reinforce understanding of enterprise systems functionality and business process concepts.

 This course teaches students how to build and maintain data warehouses, and how to analyze and use this data as a source for business intelligence and competitive advantage.
-Students study data mining concepts and the use of analytics tools and methods for producing business knowledge.
+Students study data mining concepts, Big Data environments and analytics, and the use of analytics tools and methods for producing business knowledge.
 Topics include extraction, transformation and loading; decision support systems; text, web and data mining models as well as data presentation/visualization including dashboards, scorecards and various charts.
-Students build a data warehouse and practice the extraction and filtering process used to produce high quality data warehouses.
-Students will use tools such as MS Excel, SAP Lumira, Tableau and SAP Business Warehouse.
+Students build a data warehouse and practice the extraction and transformation process used to produce high quality data warehouses.
+Students will also experience Big Data storage and processing of Big Data.
+Students will use tools such as MS Excel, Tableau, Hadoop, Hive, Pig, Spark, and SAP Business Warehouse.

 Business Analytics (9 credits)

-This course introduces students to the concepts and applications of data analytics on large data sets for managerial decision making.
-Students will learn foundation skills needed to extract valuable information out of data, including various descriptive and predictive analytics techniques.
-Students develop knowledge of data visualization and interpretation coupled with conveying data, results and insights.
-Issues on data acquisition, storage and management will be discussed.
+This course introduces students to the concepts and applications of data analytics on large data sets for managerial decision-making.
+Students will learn foundation skills needed to extract valuable information out of data, including various descriptive, predictive and prescriptive analytics techniques using SAS Base as the Analytic tool.
+Student develop knowledge of data visualization and interpretation coupled with conveying data, results and insights.
+Issues on data acquisition, storage and management internal and external of a SAS Base framework will be discussed.
+This course will provide the much-needed coding skills highly sought after by many companies seeking to employ students from our university.

 Analyzes various real world business problems and explores the full scope of MS Excel's formulas, functions and features to create data models and present solutions.
 Students analyze data, design custom charts, graphs, PivotTables and Pivot charts, create three-dimensional workbooks, build links between files and endow worksheets with decision-making capabilities.
 Students conduct What-If Analysis, utilizing Scenario Manager, Solver, Data Tables and Goal Seek.
 This course provides the skills necessary to pass the Microsoft Office Specialist Certification in Excel.